Study with us

 An overseas study program can include our In-Country Programs, international exchanges and other overseas opportunities through the College of Arts and Law.
 These opportunities can gives you the opportunity to experience different cultures, study languages, undertake work placement or internships, make new friends and explore the world while receiving credit toward your degree.
 It provides a 'total immersion' experience in a variety of study areas and locations.
 You can choose a program length that suits you, from a 1-week fieldtrip, a short-term summer program to a full semester (or two).

-The University College Program enables eligible Year 11 and 12 students to undertake introductory level university units at the same time or in addition to their TCE studies.
+The University Connections Program enables eligible Year 11 and 12 students to undertake introductory level university units at the same time or in addition to their TCE studies.

 Students can extend their TCE subject enrolment where the TCE subject curriculum closely aligns to a UTAS first year unit, or study full UTAS units.